chrisjschmitt/RunnersWardrobeV2/README.md

 - **iPhone Ready**: Install directly to your home screen - no App Store needed

 ### Personalization
-- **Post-Activity Feedback**: Tell the app if you were "too hot", "too cold", or "just right"
+- **Thermal Preference**: Set whether you run cold, average, or warm — recommendations adjust automatically
+- **Simplified Feedback**: After an activity, answer "Satisfied?" — if not, adjust clothing before saving
-- **Learning System**: Recommendations improve based on your feedback
+- **Learning System**: Recommendations improve based on what you actually wore
 - **Editable Clothing**: Tap any item to change it before your activity
 - **Custom Clothing Options**: Add your own items (saved per activity)
-- **Unit Preferences**: Switch between Celsius/Fahrenheit and km/h/mph
+- **Unit Preferences**: Switch between Imperial (°F, mph, in) and Metric (°C, km/h, mm)

 ### Smart Features
 - **Automatic Accessories**: Recommends sunglasses when sunny, headlamp when dark